 The jaguar is the largest cat in the Americas.

-Yet today, jaguars have been almost eliminated from the United States and populations in Central and South America are falling because of habitat destruction, trophy hunting and conflict with humans.
-For jaguars to make a comeback in the United States, the U.S. Fish and Wildlife Service must revise its recovery plan to support the restoration of jaguars to the full array of ecological settings that they occupied before they were eradicated.
+For jaguars to make a comeback in the U.S., the U.S. Fish and Wildlife Service must follow science, undertake translocations and revise its recovery plan to support the restoration of jaguars to the full array of ecological settings that they occupied before they were eradicated.

-Defenders is advocating that the U.S. Fish and Wildlife Service adopt more meaningful recovery criteria to help the jaguars recover in a greater portion of their range in the American Southwest.
-That includes evaluating all potential jaguar habitat in its historic range, including north of Interstate 10.
+Defenders played a key role in helping establish the Northern Jaguar Reserve in Sonora, Mexico, to protect the northernmost remaining jaguar population.
+Today, we are advocating for FWS to reestablish a breeding population, based on recent scientific understanding and to adopt more meaningful recovery criteria to help the jaguars recover in a greater portion of their range in the Southwest.
+This includes evaluating all potential jaguar habitat in its historic range in the U.S,, including north of Interstate 10.

 At the international level, Defenders is advocating for international policy measures that will enforce the international ban on the trade of jaguars and jaguar parts and products.
 Defenders provides ongoing support for Latin American countries to fight the illegal trade and is a sponsor of the first range states jaguar workshop in Bolivia in 2019.

-Jaguars are being killed because of perceived conflicts with livestock and overhunted for trophies and as a substitute for tiger bones in Asia.
+Jaguars are killed because of perceived conflicts with livestock and overhunted for trophies and as a substitute for tiger bones in Asia.
 Habitat loss is also a big problem for the northern population and the U.S.-Mexico border wall threatens to block jaguar migration routes.

 Endangered Species Act